lateef-taiwo/LEMP-Stack/README.md

 >`sudo mysql -root -p`

-Type the root db password when prompted for a password
+Type the root db password when prompted for a password.
+The default root db password is `PassWord.1`

 ![EC2](./images/mysql7.jpeg)